-SMP is undertaken using a special machine outfitted with sterile, disposable instrumentation to deposit pigment at the surface of the scalp to decrease the color contrast between hair and bald scalp.
-SMP is as much an art as it is a science, and our team has extensive experience performing a variety of SMP methods.
-Most oftentimes, the technique involves the placement of very fine dots that are color matched to the hair or a shade darker than the native hair to simulate natural hairs.
-In short hairstyles, it can mimic natural hair and work very well with this type of hairstyle.
-In completely shaved heads, it can be used either to camouflage previous donor scars or to simulate hairs that would appear in a non-balding scalp.
-There are many different scenarios in which SMP can be applied and there are a variety of methods used to accomplish those objectives.
+The artist is the most critical part of the SMP work but the machinery is also of utmost importance.
+SMP in Dallas is undertaken using a special machine outfitted with sterile, disposable instrumentation to deposit pigment at the surface of the scalp to decrease the color contrast between hair and bald scalp.
+SMP is as much an art as it is a science, and our team has extensive experience performing safe, natural looking results.
+The technique involves the placement of very fine dots of special pigment that are color matched to the individual’s natural hair and skin color.
+The results can make visible scars blend with the surrounding hair and bald scalp appear as a shaved or “buzzed” hairstyle.
+There are many different scenarios in which SMP can be applied and there are a variety of methods used to accomplish the desired objectives.
 After a consultation with Dr. Lam and his team, you can be guided on what method or combination of methods would suit you perfectly.

 This patient underwent scalp micropigmentation (also known as medical tattooing) to create the illusion of greater visual density, an option available with surgery or without surgery.

 For more Scalp Micropigmentation (SMP) Before & After Photos, Click here